Hoyasumii/avengers-endgame/README.md

 THANOS (2014): Shhh... (pointing to Nebula) Bring her to my ship.

 [Cut to present Tony Stark flying around Stark Tower in the Mark 85.
-He scans the interior of the tower, and se
+He scans the interior of the tower, and see